ilykae/mesasoic/README.md

 > ~  A Terminal of your choice.

-> ~  Enough brain compacity and bravery to use a terminal/
+> ~  Enough brain compacity and bravery to use a terminal.

 > ~  Enough brain compacity to Copy and Paste.

-> ~  To be able to clone the repository
+> ~  To be able to clone the repository.

  Every System Ever (probably)
 `git clone https://github.com/4kae/story.git`

 # After getting the prerequisties
-If you have all the prerequisites and aren't deficit of the prerequisites.
+After getting and having all the prerequisites and aren't deficit of ANY prerequisites.
 Let's get started.

-Now assuming you have all the prerequisties and have a working Linux system (with a terminal).
+Now assuming you have all the prerequisties and have a working Linux system (with a terminal) (this is basically mandated i don't even know why i have to do this).
 We can get started on really launching this project.

-Now, once the cloning has been done.
+Once the cloning has been done.
 You can really get down to the meat and potatoes of the situation which is running the script

 Now to do this you're going to have to imput this command into your terminal

 `cd mesasoic/ && ./story.sh`

 There we go, you actually did something productive, here's a superficial, non-existing medal.

+# This is not finished so if you find error, set up an issue so I can get to it as fast as i can.
+thx bb's <3